 Said ACM Lifting Lives® Chairman, Ed Warm: "As stewards of Lifting Lives, we understand the power of music and the great things we can do through the support of our artists and our industry.
 We are fortunate to serve those in need through the generosity of so many who make these grants possible."

 “We are beyond grateful for the generosity and support from the artists, fans and industry members that continue to share the same vision of our mission to improve lives through the power of music,” said Tommy Moore, Secretary, ACM Lifting Lives®.

 Programs funded through this grant cycle include:

-- Musicians on Call - the grant will support the expansion of their Bedside Performance Programs in two new markets, Atlanta and Phoenix. www.musiciansoncall.org
+Musicians on Call – the grant will support the expansion of their Bedside Performance Programs in two newer markets, Atlanta and Phoenix. www.musiciansoncall.org

-- The Quest Center for Art & Community Development - the grant will support the organization’s existing music education services within their general after-school program while helping to expand reach within the community, offering more needs-based scholarships for music instruction. www.qcdickson.org
+The Quest Center – the grant will support the organization’s existing music education services within their general after-school program while helping to expand reach within the community, offering more needs-based scholarships for music instruction. www.qcdickson.org